ashusangam7/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple text based Tic-Tac-Toe game using C++.
+A simple text based Tic-Tac-Toe game made using C++.

 Recommended to run using code blocks.